Agnieszka26/pokemon_v2/README.md

 **Congrats! 🚀 Your fronted is ready!**
 Now, lets move to your backend server:

-6. In your terminal run
+6. In your new terminal for the server run
 ```bash
 cd ../server
 ```